busla/greynir-docker/README.md

-# Docker images for the Greynir natural language processor for Icelandic
+# Docker images for Greynir
+## A natural language processor for Icelandic
 https://github.com/vthorsteinsson/Reynir

 Docker-compose will run the Greynir application cluster.
 This consists of two Docker